-Tarde's critique of the idea that 'languages and religions are collective productions' parallels Germain's claim that the creation of the language of reason was the result of concentrated efforts among 'a very small number of men' (Germain, 1879/1896, p.
-129).
-Just as Tarde questioned how the 'conformity of millions of men acting together under certain relations' (Tarde, 1899/2000, p.
-25) could be explained by the notion of a 'collective force', Germain similarly challenged the sustainability of any social or political system through coercion alone.
-As discussed earlier, rather than relying on the idea of collective forces, Germain focused on the mechanics of the social, emphasising the influence of 'social tendencies' in relation to events and unforeseen circumstances that affect individual minds and bodies.
-Recall her argument that 'the slightest circumstance is enough to shake society to its foundations' and that 'each individual will receive a new impulse' (Germain, 1879/1896, p.
-147, emphases mine).
+Tarde's critique of the idea that 'languages and religions are collective productions' parallels Germain's claim that the creation of the language of reason was the result of concentrated efforts among 'a very small number of men' (1896, 129, emphasis mine).
+Just as Tarde questioned how the 'conformity of millions of men acting together under certain relations' (2000 [1899], 25) could be explained by the notion of a 'collective force,' Germain similarly challenged the sustainability of any social or political system through coercion alone.
+As discussed earlier, rather than relying on the idea of collective forces, Germain focused on the mechanics of the social, emphasizing the influence of 'social tendencies' in relation to events and unforeseen circumstances that affect individual minds and bodies.
+Recall her argument that 'the slightest circumstance is enough to shake society to its foundations' and that 'each individual will receive a new impulse' (1896, 147, emphases mine).

 For both theorists, the small-whether it refers to the individual, a social unit, or a minor practice-exhibits greater complexity and richness than the large.
-Moreover, Tarde's theorisation of difference as an ontological condition and rejection of the very concept of identity greatly influenced Deleuze's philosophy in Difference and repetition (1968/2004) and shaped his engagement with the unique aspects of microphysics, micropolitics, and eventually microsociology.
-Indeed, the following excerpt from Tarde on difference is likely to have been particularly impactful for Deleuze and beyond:
+Moreover, Tarde's theorization of difference as an ontological condition and his rejection of the very concept of identity have greatly influenced Deleuze's philosophy in Difference and Repetition (2004 [1968]) and have shaped his engagement with the unique aspects of microphysics, micropolitics and eventually microsociology.
+Indeed, the following excerpt from Tarde on difference has likely been particularly impactful for Deleuze and beyond:

-To exist is to differ; difference is, in a sense, the truly substantial side of things; it is at once their ownmost possession and that which they hold most in common.
+To exist is to differ; difference is, in a sense, the truly substantial side of things; it is at once their own most possession and that which they hold most in common.
 This must be our starting point, and we must refrain from further explaining this principle, since all things come back to it-including identity, which is more usually, but mistakenly, taken as the point of departure.
 For identity is only the minimal degree of difference and hence a kind of difference, and an infinitely rare kind, as rest is only a special case of movement, and the circle only a particular variety of ellipse.
-(Tarde, 1894/2012, p.
-40)
+(2012 [1894], 40)

-In the same vein, Germain's approach to the social is very much focused on the study of the micro, the infinitesimal, the yet unseen: 'indeed, a stroke of genius, a stroke of eloquence, whether in the sciences, the fine arts, or literature, pleases us for the same reason: they reveal to our eyes a multitude of connections that we had not yet perceived,' she wrote (Germain, 1879/1896, pp. 81-2).
-She particularly criticised approaches that focus on identities rather than analogies:
+In the same vein, Germain's approach to the social is very much focused on the study of the micro, the infinitesimal, the yet unseen: 'indeed, a stroke of genius, a stroke of eloquence, whether in the sciences, the fine arts, or literature, pleases us for the same reason: they reveal to our eyes a multitude of connections that we had not yet perceived', she wrote (1896, 81-2).
+She particularly criticized approaches that focus on identities rather than analogies:

 Thus, by assembling a certain number of particular beings, one attributed dominion over the others to one of them; in this way, the latter, stripped of their individual realities, were clothed in the reality that solely corresponded to the dominant truth that had been chosen.
-Instead of seeking analogies, the aim was to find identities, as identities would indeed be simpler and, consequently, more satisfying than analogies.
-(Germain, 1879/1896, pp. 139-40)
+Instead of seeking analogies, the aim was to find identities, as identities would indeed be simpler and, consequently, more satisfying than analogies. (ibid., 139-40)

-Paul Patton has commented that the difference between macropolitical and micropolitical levels of social analytics 'is not simply a difference in scale but a difference in kind' (Patton, 2006, p.
-30).
+Paul Patton has commented that the difference between macropolitical and micropolitical levels of social analytics 'is not simply a difference in scale but a difference in kind' (2006, p.30).
 It is an analytical path oriented towards complex and multifarious modalities of living in the interstices and ruptures of dominant social entities and amongst the minutiae of sociocultural and affective relations, the micro-spaces where power and desire meet in producing realities and indeed the subject.